 When we tested it with FaceMe®, MediaTek i350 ran the VH model for 8fps and the H model for 18fps, both at 720p.

 NXP Semiconductors provide a wide variety of mixed signal and standard products for security, identification, automotive, networking, radio, analog and power management expertise.
 Currently, the NXP i.MX8M Plus is in pre-production phase.
-It is expected to be available in early 2021.
+It has been available in early 2021.
 This is the first time NXP includes a NPU into their SOC.
 This will effectively speed up AI algorithms and reduce CPU workloads when running AI applications.

 In order to support the APU on NXP, TensorFlow Lite framework and inference engines are used.
 TensorFlow Lite is an open source project, mostly developed by Google, which uses it in many of its AI applications.
 It is a feature-rich, stable and mature platform.
 The i.MX8M Plus is great for porting a number of AI applications into the platform.
 If you have extra AI applications that you want to support on this platform, it is also very easy to port your applications on to it.